thenullvek/jsmn-aeris/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/circleci/WyZ9Bj3QC36K6x6gjqCkfi/BrpYUzNfmeAsbTBn5bq95T/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/circleci/WyZ9Bj3QC36K6x6gjqCkfi/BrpYUzNfmeAsbTBn5bq95T/tree/master) [![codecov](https://codecov.io/gh/thenullvek/jsmn2/branch/master/graph/badge.svg)](https://codecov.io/gh/thenullvek/jsmn2)

-jsmn (pronounced like 'jasmine') is a minimalistic JSON parser in C.  It can be easily integrated into resource-limited or embedded projects.
+jsmn2 (pronounced like 'jasmine') is a minimalistic JSON parser in C.  It can be easily integrated into resource-limited or embedded projects.

 You can find more information about JSON format at [json.org][1]

-Library sources are available at https://github.com/zserge/jsmn
+The original source code is available at https://github.com/zserge/jsmn

 The web page with some information about jsmn can be found at [http://zserge.com/jsmn.html][2]